ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 ### OpenAI: GPT-4o-mini API
 The GPT-4o-mini API is a very powerful tool for integrating Artificial Intelligence functionalities into an application.
 In my use case, the 4o-mini model is a very accurate and affordable model to help boost the users experience.
 LiftJourn utilized the API in the following functionalities: Personalized Workout Routines, Exercise Statistical Analysis, and Autofill for Workouts Based on Past Data.

-### Database: PostgreSQL
-PostgreSQL is the best-supported database for Django.
-It offers a wide range of advanced features, including support for complex queries, indexing, full-text search, and JSON data types.

 <a href="https://www.digitalocean.com/" target="_blank" rel="noopener noreferrer" style="display: flex; justify-content: center; align-items: flex-end;">
   <img src="/do-icon.png" alt="Digital Ocean Icon" style="width: 50%; height: auto; display: block; border-radius: 5px;">